 - Pre-heat the oven to 450°F.

-- In the mixing bowl, use the mixer to cream the butter and the brown sugar together until well mixed.
+- Use a mixer and mixing bowl to cream the butter and brown sugar together until light and fluffy, about 2 minutes.

 - Add in the corn syrup, egg, vanilla, vinegar and salt.